Group Curation Activity in Canvas

 - Activity length: Full semester project

 First, prepare project criteria.
 What course learning outcome(s) will this project achieve?
 Generally, a project like this should ask students to locate, synthesize, and present information in a unique way.
-Students should be given some agency over a specific topic and encouraged to include a variety of types of materials (e.g., text, image, audio/video).
+Students should be given agency over a specific topic and encouraged to include various forms content (e.g., text, image, audio/video).
 Consider the full cycle of the project and plan for groups to share their progress at specific times to receive feedback from their peers.

 Examples of project criteria:

 - Annotated bibliography of academic sources (e.g., journal articles, books)